 A graduate of Yale University, John played professional football for 11 seasons, including nine with the Philadelphia Eagles and one year each with the Green Bay Packers and Seattle Seahawks.
 He also served as a player representative and executive vice president of the NFL Players Association.

 He has taught courses on managing public funds for the Fels Institute of Government at the University of Pennsylvania.
-He currently serves on the Board of Directors of Magee Rehabilitation and St. Rose of Lima Parish, both in Philadelphia, the William Buckley Foundation at Yale University, and the Board of Directors of the Greater Philadelphia Chamber of Commerce.
+He currently serves on the Board of Directors of Magee Rehabilitation and St. Rose of Lima Parish, both in Philadelphia, the William Buckley Foundation at Yale University, the Board of Directors of the Greater Philadelphia Chamber of Commerce and on the Investment Committee of the Jefferson Health System in Philadelphia.
 In 2012, John was inducted into the Eagle Scout Hall of Fame by the Cradle of Liberty Council of Philadelphia.